 A major connection with only 3 small trains a day.
 Yes, this is possible in Western Europe.
 The connection between Hamburg and Copenhagen goes only 3 times a day.
 And since the trains boards a boat to cross the Fehmarnbelt it is a special trip as well!
 I took this train on my way towards Scandinavia and found out what this special connection is about.
+There are saver fares available for this trip from Deutsche Bahn.

 I would call Hamburg a little brother of Berlin because there are many similarities between these two German cities.
 I found that the city isn’t that expensive and there are plenty of shopping possibilities.
 Besides large shopping centers and the main street, you can also find many cute boutiques and small shops.
 In combination with the historic city center and harbour located just around the corner, it is definitely a recommended city for a visit.